 - 8. COVID-19 Vaccine and Booster: Documentation of full COVID-19 vaccination and booster(s).
 This is a one-time requirement of documentation unless additional boosters are required based on current public health guidelines and clinical partner requirement changes. - 9.
 CPR/BLS for Healthcare Providers: Submit proof of CPR certification from the American Heart Association.
-This certification needs to be kept current and active for the entirety of the program. - 10.
+This certification needs to be kept current and active for the entirety of the program.
+Certifications are typically valid for 1-2 years. - 10.
+California DFEH Sexual Harassment Prevention Training: Students must maintain current certification throughout California Department of Civil Rights.
+Certifications are typically valid for 2 years. - 11.
 HIPAA Training Certificate: Submit your completed HIPAA Training Certificate.
-This is an annual requirement and can be accessed via the student UCLC account. - 11.
-If clinical agencies have additional health specifications, students who are assigned to those agencies will be required to meet them.
-Vaccination requirements may change at the discretion of the clinical sites.
+This is a one-time requirement and can be accessed via the student UCLC account.